Best Waterfalls In Greece – Greek Waterfalls To Keep You Cool

 Since the place is not organized, it will be necessary to pack accordingly to spend the day, including snacks, fruit, and plenty of drinks.

-A visit to this magnificent corner of Greece can be easily combined with a stop at the villages of Trikala and Elati and a trip to visit the Meteora monasteries.
+A visit to this magnificent corner of Greece can be easily combined with a stop at the villages of Trikala and Elati and a trip to the Meteora monasteries.
 It is also a super easy day trip if you visit from Thessaloniki or other towns in the country’s north.

-Lepida Waterfall
+18. Lepida Waterfall

-Located in the region of Arcadia, Lepida Waterfalls can be found in a mountainous area entirely off the beaten track, surrounded by hundreds of different flowers, bushes, and plants.
+Located in Arcadia, Lepida Waterfalls can be found in a mountainous area entirely off the beaten track, surrounded by hundreds of different flowers, bushes, and plants.
 The best time of the year to visit Lepida is autumn since, during summer, it is not common for the waterfalls to carry plenty of water.

 To reach the waterfall, it is good to start walking either at Platanos or Agios Ioannis, two villages three to four hours distant from Lepida.

-Souda Waterfalls
+19. Souda Waterfalls

 The twin waterfalls belong to the Peristeri and Arathos National Park in Epirus and are surrounded by a beautiful, rugged terrain and incredibly dense fir forest.

 This path offers truly unique panoramas dotted with dozens of smaller but no less enchanting waterfalls along the way.
-Alternatively, you can also drive along a dirt road to get closer to the waterfalls and then hike for about 20 minutes.
+Alternatively, you can drive along a dirt road to get closer to the waterfalls and then hike for about 20 minutes.

 Leave a Reply